nginxinc/nginx-wiki/source/extending/old_config.rst

 .. ini:key:: STREAM_MODULES

    Similar to :ini:key:`HTTP_MODULES` this adds your module to the list of TCP/IP stream modules to be loaded.
-It should be prepended with ``$HTTP_FILTER_MODULES`` so that it is additive to the list of TCP/IP stream modules already defined.
+It should be prepended with ``$STREAM_MODULES`` so that it is additive to the list of TCP/IP stream modules already defined.
 The name used in this should be the same name as the :c:type:`module definition struct <ngx_module_t>`

 .. ini:key:: NGX_ADDON_SRCS